edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > ## Installing packages into Conda environments using `pip`
 >
-> [deepTools](https://deeptools.readthedocs.io/en/develop/index.html)  is a suite of python tools particularly
->  developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq.
+> [pandas](https://pandas.pydata.org/)  pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation too
 >
 > Activate the `rnaseq-env` you created in a previous challenge and use `pip` to install
 > `combo`.